-It is OK to raise a concern or make a complaint – it usually improves services for everyone.
+It is okay to raise a concern or make a complaint – it usually improves services for everyone.

 Sometimes facilities may not be aware of the issue you are experiencing.
 Sometimes you may not understand your rights in full, or be aware of all the options available to you.
 By speaking to one of our advocates you are standing up for your own rights and creating change for yourself.

-For independent, free and confidential information and support, contact us.
+For independent, free and confidential information and support, call us on 1800 655 566.

 If you speak a language other than English we can arrange assistance via the Translating and Interpreting Service.

 Joan* lives in a residential aged care home and contacted Advocare with some concerns about her services.
-Originally she had selected the home as it offered a number of activities and outings.
+Originally, she had selected the home as it offered a number of activities and outings.
 It was important to Joan to keep her mind active and remain connected to the community.
-However after a while, activities offered to Joan were slowly dwindling and she was not being included in many of the events on offer.
-Joan had arranged a meeting with the manager of the home, but was frightened to go and had considered cancelling.

 Joan spoke to Advocare and talked though her options.
-She was pleased to find out one of our advocates could be present at the upcoming meeting with the manager to offer support.
-Feeling a lot more confident, Joan went ahead with the meeting and requested the manager look into why she was not being taken to events and activities.
+She was pleased to learn that one of our advocates could be present to offer support at the upcoming meeting with the manager.
+Joan went ahead with the meeting feeling a lot more confident.
+She asked the manager to look into why she was not being taken to events and activities.

 Joan is now a part of many events and activities and is once again enjoying living at the home.

-* All names on this website have been changed to protect privacy
+* The names on this website have been changed to protect privacy